 After the fairing compound put on your

-whichever.
-There are many good high build epoxy undercoats.
-Check
+first coat of epoxy undercoat There are many good high build

-local supply and compare costs but Ive never gone wrong
+epoxy undercoats.
+Check local supply and compare costs but Ive

-with the Wattyl.
-At least two coats of undercoat over the fairing.
+never gone wrong with the Wattyl.
+At least two coats of undercoat

 Whitsunday Ocean Services of Airlie Beach